Georges Leekens: Second spell in Belgium

 On 11 May 2010, Leekens signed a contract until 2012 to take over the Belgium national team for the second time.
-Consequently, he had to resign from his coaching role at K.V.
-Kortrijk.
+Consequently, he had to resign from his coaching role at Kortrijk.

 On 12 April 2011, it was announced that Leekens's contract had been extended to 2014 after some promising results in the Euro 2012 qualifying campaign.

 On 13 May 2012, it was announced that Leekens would coach Club Brugge for a second time, but was fired a few months later after a series of successive defeats.

 Tunisia

 On 27 March 2014, Leekens signed a two-year contract with the Tunisian Football Federation to coach the Carthage Eagles.
-For his first tournament with Tunisia, Georges Leekens managed to take the team to the quarterfinals, but his team was eliminated 2–1 by Equatorial Guinea, the host country of the 2015 Africa Cup of Nations.
+For his first tournament with Tunisia, Georges Leekens managed to take the team to the quarter-finals, but his team was eliminated 2–1 by Equatorial Guinea, the host country of the 2015 Africa Cup of Nations.
 On 27 June 2015, the Tunisian federation announced having terminated its contract amicably.